PolishDrBirkin/PolishDrBirkin/README.md

 # Hi I'm Natan or Birkin I made this only for pony town, I like making friends with same interests as me!!
 Stuff about interacting:
 ## PLEASEE INT AND C+H!!
 W2I If I have it in my name cause I'm often offtab

 * I kind of don't talk first (sometimes I do), and I struggle with social interactions a little bit

 * This also means I may say stuff that comes out different than I wanted, please be patient about it I never mean to be weird or rude

-* I tend to get frustrated pretty easily
+* I get frustrated pretty easily

 * I'm VERY shy, kinda socially anxious too, socially awkward and paranoid
 * I LOVE LOVE CUDDLING WITH PEOPLE!!
 C+H HEAVILY ENCOURAGED, Idm sitting with ships too if you're not going to try and rp the ship with me!!
 * I was told I'm very nice, and I always try to be the most respectful and kindest I can when I talk to someone 😛😛😛😛